Cornell-Tech-Urban-Tech-Hub/BusObservatory-API/src/pages/nyct.md

 *Date Coverage:*
 October 16, 2020 through present.
 This represents nearly 2 years' worth of vehicle movements on one of the world's largest urban bus systems.

 *Schema:* The [SIRI VehicleMonitoring feed](https://bustime.mta.info/wiki/Developers/SIRIVehicleMonitoring) is a complex, data-rich feed.
 We parse 23 fields, but also keep the full JSON responses (these can be made available on request).
+Note that coverage of some fields is not available for all periods.
+In particular, fields marked with a * are not available before May 2021.

     timestamp           	timestamp
     route_long          	string